-The Forensic Institute for Research and Education (FIRE), under a cooperative agreement
+The Forensic Institute for Research and Education (FIRE) has developed a smartphone

 The 2013 Crime Scene Investigation: A Guide for Law Enforcement served as a reference for the app checklist definitions.
 The app checklist items

 were developed by experts in crime scene investigation, safety systems, and app development.

 The app serves as a convenient documentation tool for first responders at crime scenes.